InertSloth/zipbundler/DECISIONS.md

 ### Context

-After stitching source files into a single script, {{project_title}} needs to ensure the output meets quality standards — static checking, formatting, and import organization.
+After stitching source files into a single script, Zipbundler needs to ensure the output meets quality standards — static checking, formatting, and import organization.
 The tool should support a flexible, priority-based system where users can configure which tools run in which order, with fallbacks when preferred tools aren't available.

 ### Options Considered